Skakk43/unsupervised-learning-in-genomics/README.md

 </header>

-This project examines the statistical methods used to analyze high dimensional genomic data.
+This project looks at different exploratory statistical methods methods used to analyze high dimensional genomic data.

 ## What are high dimensional data?